soccermetrics/marcotti-sql/README.md

 FMRD-SQL Version 1.3.5
 ======================

+_This repository is no longer being supported.
+Follow [this link](https://github.com/soccermetrics/marcotti) to the current Marcotti project._

 This is the SQL implementation of the Football Match Result Database.
 It currently operates on PostgreSQL and SQLite databases.